howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_1.md

 These are the following make commands:

-1. To run PHPStan `make test-stan`
+1. To run PHPStan `composer test-stan`
-2. To run PHPUnit `make test-unit`
+2. To run PHPUnit `composer test-unit`
-3. To run PHPUnit with code coverage `make test-unit-coverage`
+3. To run PHPUnit with code coverage `composer test-unit-coverage`
-4. To PHP Code Sniffer `make test-lint`
+4. To PHP Code Sniffer `composer test-lint`
-5. To automatically clean the code with PHP Code Beautifier and Fixer `make clean`
+5. To automatically clean the code with PHP Code Beautifier and Fixer `composer clean`
+6. To run PHPStan, PHPcs, PHPcbf and PHPUnit `composer test`

 [^ Back to top](lesson_1.md#what-you-will-learn)